-Acknowledgments.
-Thanks to Dan Dougherty, Dusko Pavlovic, John Ramsdell, Paul Rowe, and Javier Thayer.
-Early versions of some of this material were presented at FCS-ARPSA-WITS in 2008 and in Darmstadt in 2010.
+Acknowledgments, and an apology.
+Thanks to Dan Dougherty, Dusko Pavlovic, John Ramsdell, Gabrielle Raymond, Paul Rowe, and Javier Thayer.
+I presented early versions of this material at FCS-ARPSA-WITS in 2008 and in Darmstadt in 2010.
 Thanks to Siraj Sayani and Soumentra Ghosal, whose hospitality I enjoyed in Coonoor while writing a key part of this paper.